DenTelezhkin/Swarm/README.md

 Example of such implementation can be found in unit tests for `Swarm`, where [`MockSpider`](https://github.com/DenTelezhkin/Swarm/blob/main/Tests/SwarmTests/MockSpider.swift#L11) is used to stub all network requests in test suite.

+## Using Vapor HTTPClient as network transport for Swarm

+There are several reasons why you might want to use Vapor HTTPClient to send network requests.
+One - it works much better with proxies, and does not require [a lot of workarounds](https://github.com/vapor/vapor/issues/1723).
+Second - you are working on specific event loops, and don't break Vapor concurrency model by dispatching to networking queues, which URLSession does.

 ## Spider lifecycle

 A picture in this case is worth a thousand words.